A grant programme in the Kent Downs for People, Place, Climate and Nature

 - Support nature-friendly, sustainable farm businesses.

 The programme is part of Defra’s Agricultural Transition Plan.
-It has been developed by Defra with the support of a group of AONB and National Park staff from across the country.
+It has been developed by Defra with the support of a group of National Landscape and National Park staff from across the country.
 It’s a programme of funding for one-off projects covering these areas of work, not an agri-environment scheme.
+By supporting the farmers, land managers and people who live and work in National Parks and National Landscapes, we can help protect these exceptional places and support local communities.

-There are 7 steps in the Application Process, the Kent Downs AONB team is here to support you throughout to ensure your project idea has the best chance of success:
+There are 7 steps in the Application Process.
+The Kent Downs National Landscape team is here to support you throughout to ensure your project idea has the best chance of success:

-Step 1: Please read the introductory information on this page for an overview of the programme and eligibility criteria.
-You can also refer to the more detailed Guidance for Applicants
+- Please read the introductory information on this page for an overview of the programme and eligibility criteria.
+You can also refer to the more detailed Guidance for Applicants.

-Step 2: Review the Kent Downs Indicative Projects which provide examples of the types of projects which would be most beneficial for the Kent Downs landscape.
-These project ideas are not prescriptive and are intended to help you start imagining what might be possible for your own project.
+- Review the Kent Downs Indicative Projects which provide examples of the types of projects which would be most beneficial for the Kent Downs landscape.
+These project ideas are to help you start imagining what might be possible for your own project.

-Step 4: A Kent Downs AONB Officer will be in touch to discuss within 10 working days to discuss your ideas.
+- A Kent Downs National Landscape Manager will be in touch to discuss within 10 working days to discuss your ideas.

-The Farming in Protected Landscapes programme is open to all farmers, land managers and others (including from the private, public and charity sector) in or benefiting the Kent Downs AONB.
-You can see the Kent Downs AONB Boundary here
+The Farming in Protected Landscapes programme is open to all farmers, land managers and others (including from the private, public and charity sector) in or benefiting the Kent Downs National Landscape.

 - You must manage all the land included in the application and have control of all the activities you’d like to undertake, or you must have written consent from all parties who have this management and control.